 As the first fruits of the barley harvest from fifty days earlier, this was the first fruits offering of the wheat harvest, perhaps signifying the second of three prophetic harvests throughout time.
 The first being the initial harvest of the "new year," when Yeshua walked the earth and brought forth a great inaugural harvest by resurrecting literally on the first fruits barley harvest; the second being the harvest in the middle of the three (wheat harvest), where mature witnesses would be raised up to properly represent Him (His disciples, which would represent the beginning of the rebirth of both kingdoms); and the third harvest at the end of time right before the Messiah comes back to take His bride.
 It is also interesting that there was a sin offering of a goat, which could easily be seen as a parallel to the sin offering of the goat for God that was offered on Yom Kippur; and also two lambs as a peace offering.
 It is as if He is showing us that He is putting the sins of Israel on "The Goat" (Satan), and is making peace with the "two lambs" of Yahweh, the two mature loaves of bread that represent the prophetic foreshadowing of the two houses of Israel.
 We are today entering into this ancient powerhouse of foreshadows, as the celebration of all that Christ did for us during this wonderful holiday starts to prophetically unfold right before our eyes.
 But there is so much more.

-In the book of Jubilees, which was at one time considered Holy Scripture by many of the early Jews and Christians (most notably by the Ethiopian church), it has Noah being the very first human in recorded history celebrating the feast of Shavuot, but for different reasons.
-In Jubilees chapter 6 it records that Shavuot was the actual day that Yahweh initiated the rainbow covenant to never flood the earth again in His wrath.
+In the book of Jubilees, which was well-read and very valued in the first century by both Jews and Christians, and even considered Scripture by the Ethiopian Church, it has Noah being the very first human in recorded history to celebrate the Feast of Shavuot/Pentecost, but for different reasons.
+And although it is part of the pseudepigrapha and not considered part of the canon of Scripture, it can still bring us some very valuable insights and points to consider.
+For instance, in Jubilees chapter 6 it records that Shavuot was the actual day that Yahweh initiated the rainbow covenant to never flood the earth again in His wrath.
 Let's take a look.

 It was also the day that Noah reciprocated the covenant with a promise to make it forbidden to ever eat or drink blood again as instructed by Yahweh (vs. 7).
 This eating of human blood is a direct reference to the Nephilim (the giants created from the fallen angels) killing mankind and teaching men to do the same; then taking that blood, or even the blood of animals, and ritually drinking it for the purpose of taking on their attributes (many cults still practice this ancient ritual today).
 This barbaric yet sophisticated way of destroying Yahweh's crown jewel of creation and entering into the spiritual realm through blood ceremonies was a significant reason why the flood had to be initiated in the first place.
 Shavuot was the rainbow celebration that the earth had been cleansed of all this bloodshed and a covenant between men and God that neither would ever go down that road again.
 Unfortunately, it was only a few hundred years later and man would begin killing all over again.
 The pride, jealousy, and the "taking matters into our own hands" mentality that started with Cain would show its ugly head again and require the Father to add more layers to this heavenly celebration that started in the Garden.
 Speaking of the Garden, let's look at a few more verses and see what we can discover.